Skip to main content Skip to footer

 Timing

-• Appropriate roosting and foraging habitats must be maintained for a period of at least 8 weeks between October 1, 2024 and March 15, 2025.
+• Appropriate roosting and/or foraging habitats must be maintained for a period of at least eight weeks between September 29 and December 31, 2025

-• Grower to select enrollment window that works best for them.
+• Applicants select the enrollment window that works best for them, choosing a Monday start date.

-• Fields must have a minimum width of 100 m without continuous bands of large trees along the edge.
+> Fields must have a minimum width of 100 meters without continuous bands of large trees along the edge.

 Field Management

-• Fields must be fully flooded by the program start date and maintained to shallow depths (3-9”) for at least 8 weeks between October 1, 2024 and March 15, 2025, followed by a two-week gradual drawdown period.
+> Fields must be fully flooded by the program start date and maintained to shallow depths (3-9”) for at least eight weeks between September 29–December 31, 2025.
+A two-week gradual drawdown period following the eight-week flooding period is highly encouraged.

-• In sloping fields, the shallow end may be less than 3”, and the deeper end greater than 9”, with flood management done to maximize the desired depth range (3-9”) across the field.
+> In sloping fields, the shallow end may be less than 3”, and the deeper end greater than 9”.
+Flood management should be done to maximize the desired depth range (3-9”) across the field.

-• Corn: Harvested and chopped (or mulched) with no tillage (disking) before the enrollment end date.
+Foraging Habitat> Corn: Harvested and chopped (or mulched) with no tillage (disking/chiseling) before the enrollment end date.
 Use of a roller to put crop residue in contact with the soil to facilitate decomposition is permitted.

-• Rice: Conventional harvest (no stripper header), with no tillage (disking) before the enrollment end date.
+> Rice: Conventional harvest (no stripper header), with no tillage (disking/chiseling) before the enrollment end date.
 Stubble may be left standing or chopped.
 Use of a roller to put crop residue in contact with the soil is permitted.

-• Beginning during the sixth (6th) week of enrollment, fields may begin a slow flood up, but must remain at a depth of two (2) inches or less through the remaining two weeks of the enrollment period.
+> Forage habitat must be maintained for at least eight weeks.
+Beginning the sixth (6th) week of enrollment, forage fields may begin a slow flood up but must remain at a maximum depth of two (2) inches or less until the end of the enrollment period (the eighth week).
+This practice is optional and not a requirement of the program.

 Ineligible Fields

-• Fields enrolled in any annual incentive program (i.e., NRCS EQIP) that provides payment to conduct flooding during the exact same time window.
+• Fields enrolled in any annual incentive program (i.e., NRCS EQIP) that provides payment to conduct flooding during any overlapping time period.
 Enrollments may be staggered back-to-back in time.

 • Fields located within five miles of major airports, including Travis AFB, Beale AFB, and Sacramento International.

 • Roost fields with trees along their borders are excluded.
-Foraging fields may have some trees on their edges, but fewer trees are preferable.
+Foraging fields may have some trees on their edges, but fewer trees are preferred.

 Payment Rates